google/weather-tools/weather_mv/README.md

 * `--band_names_mapping`: A JSON file which contains the band names for the TIFF file.
 * `--initialization_time_regex`: A Regex string to get the initialization time from the filename.
 * `--forecast_time_regex`: A Regex string to get the forecast/end time from the filename.
+* `--group_common_hypercubes`: A flag that allows to split up large grib files into multiple level-wise ImageCollections / COGS.

 Invoke with `ee -h` or `earthengine --help` to see the full range of options.